Holographic duals of evaporating black holes: Introduction and Summary

 Finally, braneworld holography has been revisited in recent times in order to derive the Page curve \cite{Page:1993wv} followed by the entanglement entropy of the radiation emitted by a black hole to a thermal bath at the same temperature \cite{Almheiri:2019hni,Almheiri:2020cfm}.
 We will give a qualitative account of how the Page curve in our systems initially grows and later decreases, as expected for evaporating black holes, with entanglement islands appearing during the decreasing part of the curve.

-In the next section we review the large $D$ approach to these systems, introducing the effective equations, their basic solutions and their main properties.
-Section~\ref{sec:collapse} shows how these methods allow to describe holographic collapse to a black hole.
+In the next section, we review the large $D$ approach to these systems, introducing the effective equations, their basic solutions, and their main properties.
+Section~\ref{sec:collapse} shows how these methods allow describing the holographic collapse to a black hole.
 Section~\ref{sec:evolutions} discusses our main results, namely, the bulk evolutions for several scenarios of holographic evaporation.
 In Section~\ref{sec:page}, we give a qualitative discussion of how the Page curve is recovered in our setup.
 We then conclude with final comments in Section~\ref{sec:outlook}.
+Appendix~\ref{app:diagrams} is a guide to the different pictorial representations of the geometries in this article.